 - Transcript Request Form

-Individuals must contact the student services coordinator at their location in the event the following occurs:
+Individuals must contact the academic coordinator at their location in the event the following occurs:

-- the student needs to temporarily withdraw from a course in their core curriculum and therefore, need to submit a request for a Leave of Absence (LOA);
+- the student needs to temporarily withdraw from a course in their core curriculum;

 - the student needs to submit a withdrawal form for a course that has already started (see below with regards to potential financial implications);